Antony Blinken: Russia-Ukraine war

 Blinken meets with Ukrainian president Volodymyr Zelenskyy in Kyiv in 2022.
 As Secretary of State, Blinken has been deeply involved in the American response to the Russian invasion of Ukraine.

+During heightened Russia-Ukraine tensions in 2021, Blinken attended a meeting with president Volodymyr Zelensky and foreign minister Dmytro Kuleba in Kyiv, where Blinken reaffirmed support for Ukraine's sovereignty and territorial integrity against "Russian aggression".

 In January 2022, Blinken authorized the supply of weapons to Ukraine to support the Eastern European country in amid border tensions with Russia.
 At a joint press availability with Ukrainian Foreign Minister Dmytro Kuleba on January 19, Blinken said "One of the principles which you've heard us repeat – but it always bears repeating – is nothing about Ukraine without Ukraine.
 Blinken publicly warned on February 11 of the likelihood of a Russian invasion of Ukraine prior to the end the 2022 Winter Olympics and on February 13, he said the risk was "high enough and the threat is imminent enough" that the evacuation of most staff from the U.S. Embassy in Kyiv was "the prudent thing to do".
 In September 2022, Blinken pledged that the United States would help the Ukrainian military retake Russian-occupied territories of Ukraine.
 He criticized Vladimir Putin's threats to use nuclear weapons, saying that "Russia has gotten itself into the mess that it's in is because there is no one in the [autocratic] system to effectively tell Putin he's doing the wrong thing."

 Regarding the countries that decided to be neutral in the war between Russia and Ukraine, Blinken said that "It's pretty hard to be neutral when it comes to this aggression.
 There is a clear aggressor.
 There is a clear victim."

 Speaking about the 2022 Russian mobilization, he said that mobilized Russian civilians were being treated as "cannon fodder that Putin is trying to throw into the war."
 On October 21, 2022, Blinken said the United States saw no willingness on the side of Russia to end its war in Ukraine by diplomatic means, despite American attempts.
 In late 2022, the US Joint Chiefs of Staff Mark Milley suggested that Ukraine should take advantage of battlefield gains in Kharkiv and Kherson to seek peace talks, however Blinken rejected this advice.
 Blinken questioned China's peace proposal, saying "the world should not be fooled by any tactical move by Russia, supported by China or any other country, to freeze the war on its own terms."
 In June 2023, he rejected any "cease-fire that simply freezes current lines in place".
 In July 2023, he defended Biden's decision to supply Ukraine with cluster munitions.
 In June 2024, Blinken said that China's support for Russia was prolonging the war in Ukraine.

 South America

-Blinken spoke with the interim president of Venezuela, Juan Guaidó, whom the Biden administration continued to recognize as the country's head of state and not Nicolás Maduro.
+In 2021, Blinken spoke with the interim president of Venezuela, Juan Guaidó, whom the Biden administration continued to recognize as the country's head of state and not Nicolás Maduro.